Redocly/redocly-cli/docs/openapi-starter.md

 It automatically creates the required folder structure and generates a basic OpenAPI definition file, which is great if you're new to API reference docs.

 Although you can create your own folder structure, we recommend letting `openapi-starter` set it up initially (you can always make changes later).
-The folder structure is also key when using the OpenAPI `split` and `bundle` commands, which are used to split up large definitions for easier maintenance, and compile the consituent files back into a single file when you're ready to publish your API reference docs.
+The folder structure is also key when using the OpenAPI `split` and `bundle` commands, which are used to split up large definitions for easier maintenance, and compile the constituent files back into a single file when you're ready to publish your API reference docs.

 ## How to use openapi-starter